sunbro1337/python_real_time_rendering/ray_casting_doom/README.md

 - Fix numba warnings in python.log
 - Log system
 - Handle exception system
+- Move to Unity or Godot

 ### Gameplay

-- Double game setting reference from warhammer age of sigmar(fantasy), 40000(sci-fy)
+- A double game setting based on the example of warhammer age of sigmar(fantasy), 40000(sci-fy)
 - Controls improvements